 Helps anyone under 19 in the UK with any issue they’re going through.
 Childline is free, confidential and available any time, day or night.0800 1111

 This can be a very difficult time for young people who are worried about what they are seeing online and hearing from friends regarding coronavirus (Covid-19).
-With the recent closure of schools, they may also be feeling a loss of connection with friends and classmates.
+With the reopening of schools being announced, they may also be feeling fear and anxiety about going back.
 During this time young people will be looking to the trusted adults in their life for information and support.

 It’s good to be open and honest about what is going on in the world.
 You don’t have all the answers but sharing what you do know and engaging in conversation around that will help reduce fear and prevent young people from feeling alone and isolated.